ethberlinzwei/KnowledgeBase/experiences.md

 ## Cryptoartlab Silkscreen Experience
 Bring your tshirts, jackets, bags, whatever you want, and have them silkscreened by the cypherpunk artist Martin Fischer of cryptoartlab.com

+## Tarot Cards of tech
+It is important to fully consider the impact of your hacks.
+Laying the [tarot cards of tech](http://tarotcardsoftech.artefactgroup.com) for your project can help.
+They can also reveal opportunities for creating positive change.
+Please ask at the help-desk for them.

 ---

 # Public Keys